harangn/a11y-alt-check/README.md

 ### Accessibility

 When outputting to a text file, tabs are used to indent the typo list beneath the page title and URL.
-This means that the output can be copied from the text file into a word document, selected, and formatted as a list and the indentation levels will be preserved.
+The output can be copied from the text file into a word document, selected, and formatted as a list and the indentation levels will be preserved.

 [Resources on Alternative Text for Images (W3C)](https://www.w3.org/WAI/alt/)